klaasnicolaas/action-inactivity-lock/README.md

 This GitHub action is useful for repositories that want to lock issues and pull requests after a certain period of inactivity, to keep the repository clean and organized.

+For fetching the issues and pull requests, the action uses the [GraphQL API](https://docs.github.com/en/graphql/overview).
+Instead of a REST API search call, which is very limited in the number of API calls, with the result that you can quickly encounter a [secondary ratelimit](https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#rate-limit) error.

 ### Features

 - **Lock Issues & Pull Requests**: Locks issues and pull requests after a certain period of inactivity.